raphael-group/raphael-group.github.io/projects/spruce/index.md

 #SPRUCE: Somatic Phylogeny Reconstruction using Combinatorial Enumeration

 ##About
 SPRUCE is an algorithm that infers a multi-state perfect phylogeny describing the evolutionary history of the somatic mutations (SNVs and CNVs) of a tumor given multi-sample bulk sequencing data.
-Specifically, the input to SPRUCE are VAF confidence intervals and copy-number mixing proportions for each SNV in each sample.
+Specifically, the input to SPRUCE are variant allele frequencies and copy-number mixing proportions for each SNV in each sample.

 [<img src="spruce.png" style="width: 800px"/>](spruce.png)